-Gen era uca dres Go al(s)) Course Categories (Goal Categories) AA credits .
-S dits 1 9 Communication (Written and Oral Com.)
-9 (5 2 3 4 9 Mathematics - Science - Technology Mathematics 3-8 cr.
+General Education Goal(s) addressed Go al(s) ) Course Categories (Goal Categories) AA credits S edits 1 9 Communication (Written and Oral Com.)
+9 6 2 3 4 9 Mathematics - Science - Technology Mathematics 3-8 cr.
 (Quant.
 Knlg. & Skills) Science 3-8 cr.
 (Sci.
 Knlg. & Rsng.)
 Technological Competency or Information Literacy 0-4 cr.
-12 Ģ 9 5 9 Social Science (Society and Human Behavior) 6 3 3 6 9 Humanities (Humanistic Perspective) 9 3 3 7 9 History (Historical Perspective) 6 8 9 Diversity courses (Global & Cult.
+12 9 5 9 Social Science (Society and Human Behavior) 6 3 3 6 9 Humanities (Humanistic Perspective) 9 3 3 7 9 History (Historical Perspective) 6 8 9 Diversity courses (Global & Cult.
 Awns.)
-3 Unassigned general education credit (6 General education foundation total 45 3 0
+3 Unassigned general education credit 6 General education foundation total 45 3 30

 Gen. Ed.
 Foundation NJCC Course Criteria: Below are brief descriptions of the course criteria for satisfying the Course Categories Goal Categories requirements.
 For fuller description see the NJCC GE Course Criteria (August 15, 2007).
-1 Communication 1 Written and Oral Communication An array of courses which prepare students to speak, read, and write effectively.
-At least two of these must be composition courses for A.A. and A.S. degrees.
-At least one of these must be a composition course for specialized degree programs and certificates.
-2 Mathematics 2 Quantitative Knowledge and Skills Any college level mathematics course including statistics, algebra, or calculus course(s).
-These courses should build upon a demonstrated proficiency in basic algebra.
-3 Science 3 Scientific Knowledge and Reasoning Any course(s) in the biological or physical sciences - or non-majors survey course.
-At least one of these courses must have a laboratory component.
-4 Technology 4 Technological Competency or Information Literacy Any course that emphasizes common computer technology skills (e.g. computer science, information technology) that helps students to access, process, and present information.
-This component is not required for students who can demonstrate competency.
-5 Social Science 5 Society and Human Behavior Any introductory course(s) from among anthropology, economics, geography, political science, psychology, or sociology.
-6 Humanities 6 Humanistic Perspective Any broad-based course(s) in the appreciation of art, music, or theater; literature; foreign language; history; philosophy and/or religious studies.
-7 History 7 Historical Perspective Any broad-based course(s) or sequence of courses in World, Western, non-Western, or American History.
-8 Diversity courses 8 Global and Cultural Any course whose primary purpose is to expose students to a multicultural society or people possibly within the context of non-introductory study of a foreign language.
+1 1 An array of courses which prepare students to speak, read, and write effectively.
+At least two of Communication Written and Oral these must be composition courses for A.A. and A.S. degrees.
+At least one of these must be a Communication composition course for specialized degree programs and certificates.
+2 2 Any college level mathematics course including statistics, algebra, or calculus course(s).
+Mathematics Quantitative Knowledge These courses should build upon a demonstrated proficiency in basic algebra. and Skills 3 3 Any course(s) in the biological or physical sciences - or non-majors survey course.
+At least one of Science Scientific Knowledge and these courses must have a laboratory component.
+Reasoning 4 4 Any course that emphasizes common computer technology skills (e.g. computer science, Technology Technological Competency information technology) that helps students to access, process, and present information.
+This or Information Literacy component is not required for students who can demonstrate competency.
+5 5 Any introductory course(s) from among anthropology, economics, geography, political science, Social Science Society and Human psychology, or sociology.
+Behavior 6 6 Any broad-based course(s) in the appreciation of art, music, or theater; literature; foreign language; Humanities Humanistic Perspective history; philosophy and/or religious studies.
+7 7 Any broad-based course(s) or sequence of courses in World, Western, non-Western, or American History Historical Perspective History.
+8 8 Any course whose primary purpose is to expose students to a multicultural society or people Diversity courses Global and Cultural possibly within the context of non-introductory study of a foreign language.
 If this goal is integrated

+Awareness into one or more general education course(s), the three credits may be moved from this category to another general education category.
 9 This ethical reasoning and action goal may be infused in any of the above categories.
-Thes Ethical Reasoning and should include the ethical implications of issues and situations.
-0011#000 Ethical Reasoning and should include the ethical implications of issues and situations courses Ethical Reasoning and should include the ethical implications of issues and situations.
-Action Note: This document should be used in conjunction with the NJCC GE Learning Goals & Suggested Individual College-wide Learning Obj.
-(8-15- 2007).
+These courses Ethical Reasoning and should include the ethical implications of issues and situations.
+Action N Note: This document should be used in conjunction with the NICC CE Learning Goals & Suggested Individual College, wide Learning Obj.
+(8-15-2007)

 Programs Allocation Notes: The credit allocation below is consistent with the 1997 NJCC Gen. Ed.
 Foundation grid.
-AA The Associate in Arts (AA) program requires 45 semester credits hours of general education coursework from among the indicated categories.
+AA The Associate in Arts (AA) program requires 45 semester credits hours of general education coursework from among the categories.
 A The Associate in Science (AS) program requires a minimum of 30 semester credits hours from among the indicated categories, with AS minimum distributions as shown.
 Beyond these minimums, any 30 credit subset of the AA program credit distribution will be accepted.
 General education coursework in excess of the 24 credits listed should follow the AA distribution limits.